Frequently Asked Questions

 A basic licence for desktop fonts (OT, Pro, Offc, Offc Pro) allows the use of the fonts by five concurrent users at a single geographic location.
 The geographic restriction does not apply to portable computers if they are owned by licensee.
 If the fonts are used by more than five internal users and/or subsidiaries, you need a multi-user licence which is available online for up to 1,000 users when you purchase the initial basic licence or later on as a licence extension.
 For licence extensions, please contact us.

 Web FontFonts (Web, Web Pro) are licensed not by domain or bandwidth, but by the average monthly pageviews for all websites managed by the licensing organization.
-There are three simple licence levels: up to 500,000; up to 5 million; and up to 50 million pageviews per month.
+There are four simple licence levels: up to 50,000; up to 500,000; up to 5 million; and up to 50 million pageviews per month.
 Enterprise licensing beyond that level is negotiable on a case-by-case basis.

 App+ FontFonts permit the embedding in all applications, devices or documents you are publishing.
 This license is valid for the number of selected years and all fonts listed in Appendix attached to the App+ EULA.top